MartijnBruzzese/ModelHaven-Studio/POSITION_PAPERS/ETHICS/EN/ETHICAL_FOUNDATION/02_ch2_moral_foundations_of_ucsf.md

 *What do we owe each other?*

-Within UCSF, this question is extended to infrastructure itself: systems must be morally justifiable to their users.
+Within UCSF, this question extends beyond interpersonal relations to infrastructure itself: systems must be morally justifiable to those who live within them.

 ---